sayedabdulmongey/CFD/README.md

 ## Contribution
 Contributions are welcome!
 Feel free to open issues or submit pull requests to enhance the simulations, documentation, or add new features.

-## License
-This repository is open-source and distributed under the MIT License.
-See `LICENSE` for details.

----

-We hope this repository serves as a valuable resource for understanding and applying computational methods in fluid dynamics and heat transfer.
-Happy coding!